Afghanistan–India relations

-Shaida Mohammad Abdali, Afghanistan's ambassador to India, in April 2017 pointed out that India "is the biggest regional donor to Afghanistan and fifth largest donor globally with over $3 billion in assistance.
-India has built over 200 public and private schools, sponsors over 1,000 scholarships, hosts over 16,000 Afghan students."
+In April 2017 Shaida Mohammad Abdali, Afghanistan's former ambassador to India, pointed out that India "is the biggest regional donor to Afghanistan and fifth largest donor globally with over $3 billion in assistance.
+India has built over 200 public and private schools, sponsors over 1,000 scholarships, and hosts over 16,000 Afghan students."
 Relations between Afghanistan and India received a major boost in 2011 with the signing of a strategic partnership agreement, Afghanistan's first since the Soviet-Afghan War.
-The student visas were revoked in large number after the Taliban takeover of Afghanistan.
+The student visas were revoked in large numbers after the Taliban takeover of Afghanistan.